GoogleCloudPlatform/compute-video-demo-puppet/README.md

     gcutil ssh master
     ```

 2. Update packages and install puppet, gce_compute, and apache.
-It is important to install as root.
+It is important to install these packages and modules as root.
     ```
     wget https://apt.puppetlabs.com/puppetlabs-release-wheezy.deb
     sudo dpkg -i puppetlabs-release-wheezy.deb